sleubaarc/order-restoHibernate/Readme.md

 ##ToDo

-* choose FetchType on every relation OneTo.. et ManyTo...
+* choose FetchType on every relation OneTo.. et ManyTo... (should be ok)
-* Optimise SELECT query to avoir multiple call to DB
+* Optimise SELECT query to avoir multiple call to DB (MUST DO)
-* Add DAO in persistence to move methode from service to persistence, shall we do interface, abstract, implmentation for DAO?